-&lt;sup>17 Plaintiffs do not have sufficient information to take a legal position on whether cheerleading at Campbell counts as an interscholastic athletic activity for the purpose of determining Title IX compliance.
+17 Plaintiffs do not have sufficient information to take a legal position on whether cheerleading at Campbell counts as an interscholastic athletic activity for the purpose of determining Title IX compliance.
 See U.S. Dep't of Educ.
 Office for Civil Rights, Dear Colleague Letter: Athletic Activities Counted for Title IX Compliance (Sept.
 17, 2008), https://www2.ed.gov/about/offices/list/ocr/letters/colleague-20080917.html.

-81. For example, Campbell is one of the many DOE high schools at which the girls' softball program's facilities are unequal in relation to the boys' baseball program's facilities.

-82. The DOE provides the Campbell boys' baseball program more facilities and facilities of a higher quality than those provided to the girls' softball program.
+- 82. In addition to the complete absence of facilities for certain girls' sports programs, the DOE provides unequal facilities to girls' sports programs in relation to boys' sports programs. - 83.
+For example, Campbell is one of the many DOE high schools at which the girls' softball program's facilities are unequal in relation to the boys' baseball program's facilities.18 - 84.
+The DOE provides the Campbell boys' baseball program more facilities and facilities of a higher quality than those provided to the girls' softball program.
 The boys' baseball program has a dedicated "baseball house," with a couch and mini-fridge, that is used to store equipment, hold meetings, and gather before practice.
 Additionally, the boys' baseball program has a large storage container in which to store gear and equipment.
 The boys' baseball program has a batting cage that is for its exclusive use.
 The boys' baseball program has access to bathrooms in the stand-alone athletic locker room facility, or unisex porta-potties that are conveniently located next to the baseball field.